Google announces India antitrust ruling driving up costs for app developers - ExBulletin

 Google announces India antitrust ruling driving up costs for app developers

-Jan 13 (Reuters) – Alphabet’s (GOOGL.O) Google said on Friday that India’s new antitrust order, which will change how it sells its Android platform, will force app developers, device makers and, as a result, consumers to sell their products.
-He said costs would go up.
+(Reuters) – Alphabet’s Google said on Friday that a new Indian antitrust order to change how it sells its Android platform will raise costs for app developers, device makers and, as a result, consumers. rice field.

 India’s Competition Commission (CCI) fined Google $161 million in October for abusing its dominant position in Android and forced it to change restrictions imposed on smartphone makers on pre-installing apps.
 I asked.